-Despite her knowledge, Tanaka never informed the Santiagos that the amount due under the Wastewater Agreement was (1) the single largest ownership expense of the Tavern, approximately equal to 20% of the agreed-to monthly mortgage payments, 28 or (2) subject to an increase of 20% each year, which Jasper had implemented annually since the inception of the Wastewater Agreement in 1995.
+Despite her knowledge, Tanaka never informed [40] the Santiagos that the amount due under the Wastewater Agreement was (1) the single largest ownership expense of the Tavern, approximately equal to 20% of the monthly mortgage agreed-to payments,28 or (2) subject to an increase of 20% each year, which Jasper had implemented annually since the inception of the Wastewater Agreement in 1995.
 Further, although Richardson testified that the Santiagos were "not bound by [the] agreement," Tanaka did not disclose that if the Santiagos chose not to accept the terms of the Wastewater Agreement, they would be required to (1) attempt to negotiate a new agreement with Jasper or (2) construct their own sewer system.

-13 It cannot be seriously disputed that the difference between a sewer service fee of \$225 monthly and the true price of approximately \$1,700 per month, 29 and the possibility of having to build a completely new sewer system if the Santiagos were to refuse binding themselves to the Wastewater Agreement, are facts that "may justifiably induce" the Santiagos, or any reasonable person standing in their shoes, to "act or refrain from acting" in the purchase of the Tavern, Restatement (Second) of Torts § 551(1), by seeking to renegotiate the terms of the Promissory Note and Mortgage, recalibrating the agreed-upon price, or walking away from the transaction altogether.
+It cannot be seriously disputed that the difference between a sewer service fee of \$225 monthly and the true price of approximately \$1,700 per month,29 and the possibility of having to build a completely new sewer system if the Santiagos were to refuse binding the Wastewater themselves to that "may are facts Agreement, justifiably induce" the Santiagos, or any reasonable person standing in their shoes, to "act or refrain from acting" in the [41] purchase of the Tavern, Restatement (Second) of Torts § 551(1), by seeking to renegotiate the terms of the Promissory Note and Mortgage, recalibrating the agreed-upon price, or walking away from the transaction altogether.
 Indeed, Louis testified that he and his wife would not have purchased the Tavern for \$1.3 million had they known the actual sewer fees and the terms under which those fees could be increased annually.
-The substance and significant character of the undisclosed facts, and the incomplete and misleading nature of the disclosed facts, leave little room for doubt that they may have "justifiably induce[d]" the Santiagos to "act or refrain" from taking actions in their purchase of the Tavern.
+The substance and significant character of undisclosed facts, and incomplete and misleading nature of the disclosed facts, leave little room for doubt that they may have "justifiably induce[d]" the Santiagos to "act or refrain" from taking actions in their purchase of the Tavern.
 Id.